-Most kids today are introduced to mobile phone technology at a very young age.
+Most kids today start using mobile phones at very young age.
 They see their parents using them at home.
-When they are at a restaurant, some of them watch their parents use a mobile phone while waiting for their meal.
+When they are at a restaurant, some of them watch their parents using a mobile phone while waiting for their meal.

 Today, more parents are buying mobile phones for their children.
 Although a distraction in the classroom, kids can occupy their time playing games at home.
 Pokemon go is a favorite.
 However, many parents are concerned about Snap chat's new Snap Map feature.

 For teens mobile phones can either be an asset or a distraction.
 Middle school and high school teachers should be aware of the issues encountered while using their mobile phone devices.